-- 14.25 After consulting the parties to the dispute, the panel members shall, as soon as practicable and whenever possible within one week after the composition and terms of reference of the panel have been agreed upon, fix the timetable for the panel process at least until its first substantive meeting.
-In determining the timetable for the panel process, the panel shall provide sufficient time for the Parties to the dispute to prepare their submissions. - 14.26 Each Party to the dispute shall deposit its written submissions with the secretariat for immediate transmission to the panel and to the other party or parties to the dispute.
-The complaining Party shall submit its first submission in advance of the responding Party's first submission unless the panel decides, in fixing the timetable referred to in the paragraph above and after consultations with the Parties to the dispute, that the parties should submit their first submissions simultaneously.
-When there are sequential arrangements for the deposit of first submissions, the panel shall establish a firm time period for receipt of the responding party's submission.
-Any subsequent written submissions shall be submitted simultaneously. - 14.27 In order to make the procedures more efficient, the period in which the panel shall conduct its examination, from the time the composition and terms of reference of the panel have been agreed upon to the time when the final report is provided to the parties to the dispute, shall, as a general rule, not exceed four months.
-In cases of urgency, including those relating to perishable goods, the panel shall aim to provide its report to the parties within two months.
+- F.1 After consulting the parties to the dispute, the panel members shall, as soon as practicable and whenever possible within one week after the composition and terms of reference of the panel have been agreed upon, fix the time-table for the panel process at least until its first substantive meeting.
+In determining the time-table for the panel process, the panel shall provide sufficient time for the parties to the dispute to prepare their submissions. - F.2 Each party to the dispute shall deposit its written submissions with the Secretariat for immediate transmission to the panel and to the other party or parties to the dispute.
+The complaining Party shall submit its first submission in advance of the responding Party's first submission unless the panel decides, in fixing the time-table referred to in the paragraph above and after consultations with the parties to the dispute, that the parties to the dispute should submit their first submissions simultaneously.
+When there are sequential arrangements for the deposit of first submissions, the panel shall establish a firm time period for receipt of the responding Party's submission.
+Any subsequent written submissions shall be submitted simultaneously. - F.3.
+In order to make the procedures more efficient, the period in which the panel shall conduct its examination, from the time the composition and terms of reference of the panel have been agreed upon to the time when the final report is provided to the parties to the dispute, shall, as a general rule, not exceed four months.
+In cases of urgency, the panel shall aim to provide its report to the parties within two months.